Table of Contents

 For example, eco-friendly jewellerybrand Ocean & Co. agreed to pay a premium price for what they thought would be premium fulfilment – but shortly after partnering with their old 3PL, they found they were paying 50% more than they had been previously, and experienced a huge surge in fulfilment errors and countless complaints about orders being inaccurately fulfilled.

-“We quickly realised the grass is not always greener on the other side.
+“We quickly realized the grass is not always greener on the other side.
 After that experience, we moved everything back to ShipBob.
 While many 3PLs utilise a complex pricing model that makes forecasting expenses nearly impossible, ShipBob has a clear pricing model so we know exactly what we’re going to be billed.”

 Gerard Ecker, Founder & CEO of Ocean & Co.